 This will enable potential applicants to determine whether they are perfect for the job or not.
 If you fail to do so, you may end up losing quite a number of eligible candidates.

 Make sure your job ad is visible to targeted job seekers.

-This is only possible when you include relevant keywords in the content of your job ad.
+This is only possible when you make thorough keyword research and add the most relevant ones in the content of your job ad.
 Failing to do so will not allow you to reach your target audience, no matter how many platforms you use to promote the job opening in your company.